-Son David Hughes, works on the farm full-time often working long hours for not enough money (or so he says).
-He loves the dependable cycle of tilling, seeding, transplanting and harvesting although farming’s dependency on weather tends to get to him and when he's not outside cursing the weather (too cold, too wet, too dry, too hot etc), he can be found inside glued to the weather network’s 7-day forecast.
-In 2012 Daphne and Brian's eldest son Michael and his wife Geriene and their two daughters Mikayla (6) and Gabrielle (4) moved from Saskatoon back to the farm and now manage the day-to-day farm operations as well as the field vegetable and meat production.
-Both Michael and Geriene bring with them strong science and managerial backgrounds respectively and the difference they are both making to the farm is abundantly clear every day.
+Both sons, David and Michael, work on the farm full-time often working long hours for not enough money (or so they say).
+They love the dependable cycle of tilling, seeding, transplanting and harvesting, although farming's dependency on weather tends to get to them.
+When they are not outside cursing the weather (too cold, too wet, too dry, too hot etc), they can be found inside glued to the weather network's 7-day forecast.
+Daughter Sarah runs the weddings and events at the farm and owns the geriatric horses who break out from time to time to cause havoc and mayhem.

 Since its beginning, Kildara has been farmed organically but it has been certified by the Island Organic Producers Association since 1994 and has grown every year since.
 It is now the biggest producer of organic salad greens in BC and Brian is a fundamental part of the organic community throughout the province, volunteering his time and knowledge readily and often in his quest to educate people about the value of farming organically.
 Salad greens are the biggest part of the operation, with over 300,000 servings of salad greens being produced annually, but the farm also produces 40+ varieties of fruits and vegetables, meat chickens, eggs and pork.